DrFritzi/OVRLay/README.md

 It provides the neccassary OpenVR API's, Plugins, and Unity Prefabs to enable a sort of drag-and-drop ease of use.

 ## Features
-- Implements and Supports most OpenVR Overlay Features / Settings / Flags!
+- Implements and Supports most OpenVR Overlay Features / Settings / Flags! (from ~2020)

 - Create and Manipulate Both In-Game, and Dashboard Menu Overlays!

-- Load in OBJ (WaveFront) files as RenderModels, and attach them to overlays!

 - Support for the latest Stable Release of Unity (2022.3.14f1)!

 - Does not use Unity's Built-In OpenVR support, but has its own OpenVR Handler that deals with getting a connection to SteamVR, getting the HMD and Right/Left controller positions, and updating / handling Overlay Relevant OpenVR events!

 - Has drop-in support for interaction with unmodified UnityUI, by simulating mouse screen cords via a in-scene camera!
-(Just make sure to position camera to look at WorldSpace UI!)
+(Just make sure to position camera to look at WorldSpace UI!) (untested)

 If you have any Questions, Comments, Feedback, or find any bugs, Please Let me know!

 Download:
 ===

-Grab the latest Unity Package from Releases, [found here!](https://github.com/benotter/OVRLay/releases)

-Then just import it into a new blank scene!
+Add the package to your project as git Package.
+In your manifest.json add this line as dependency:
+"com.drfritzi.unity.ovrlay": "https://github.com/DrFritzi/OVRLay.git?path=/Packages/com.drfritzi.unity.ovrlay#1.4.0-preview.1",

+To update, change the version number after the '#'.

+Alternatively you can clone this repo and use it as a base.
+This also allows you to change the package files as needed.

 REMEBER TO KEEP UNITY'S BUILT-IN VR SUPPORT OFF!